How to Tell When Your Brake Discs Need Replacing

 2. Visible Grooves or Scoring

-Deep grooves or scoring marks can develop due to worn pads, debris or heat.
+Deep grooves or scoring marks can develop due to worn pads, debris, or heat.
 While light marks are normal, deeper grooves reduce braking efficiency and increase stopping distances.

 3. Disc Thickness Below Minimum Spec